dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister stop

-Use the `dfx canister stop` command to stop a canister that is currently running on the {platform} or on the local canister execution environment.
+Use the `dfx canister stop` command to stop a canister that is currently running on the Internet Computer or on the local canister execution environment.

 In most cases, you run this command to properly terminate any pending requests as a prerequisite to upgrading the canister.